Finding My Way (Back) to Business

 Building Something New

-But for now, I just wanted to say this: if you’ve ever felt like the “business” part of your art life is the bit you’d rather avoid, I see you.
+If you’ve ever felt like the “business” side of your creative practice is the bit you’d rather avoid, I see you.
 I’ve been there too.
-And I want to help, in a way that feels supportive, practical and true to how creatives actually work.
+That’s why I’ve created something new:

 Pieces That Brought Me Here